 · Students are provided with exercise sheets and model solutions via the module's SurreyLearn site.

-· Some timetabled lecture sessions are devoted to attempting these in a tutorial setting.
+· Timetabled lecture sessions are devoted to attempting these in a tutorial setting.

 · Dedicated question-and-answer sessions occur in other lectures.

-- This module aims to introduce student to modern electronic and photonic devices concentrating on the fundamental science of operation, device structure and characteristics. ,
+- This module aims to introduce student to modern energy efficient electronic and photonic devices concentrating on the fundamental science of operation, device structure and characteristics.

 |001||Explain how the structural and electronic properties of materials influence the electrical characteristics of modern semiconductor devices.||KC|